ClaudioLutz/CreditROBOT/Description English/02_Inkasso.md

 2. **Our Service**
    - Identification and credit check of the debtor
-   - Mediation and payment reminder, installment agreement, monitoring
+   - Mediation and payment request, installment agreement, monitoring

 3. **Your Advantage**
    - Maintain customer relationships